Treasury will unveil economic forecasts, including GDP growth and unemployment

 New Zealand's unemployment rate is currently just over 4 per cent, or 111,000 people, however that figure is expected to increase significantly.

-Treasury Secretary Caralee McLiesh has previously said New Zealand's unemployment rate could likely head "well into the double digits".
+McLiesh has previously said New Zealand's unemployment rate could likely head "well into the double digits".

-The unemployment at 10 per cent would imply the number unemployed would be around 275,000.

-In an interview with the Herald, Finance Minister Grant Robertson appeared to firm expectations that unemployment would rise into the double digits.
+In an interview with the Herald, Robertson appeared to firm expectations that unemployment would rise into the double digits.

 He said the true state of unemployment could be masked by a wage subsidy scheme which has seen the wages around half of New Zealand's workforce subsidised by the taxpayer, but would eventually come to an end.